lxMBIT/cahulpan/getting-started/index.md

 $ octopress new post "Post Title"
 {% endhighlight %}

-Default works great if you want all your posts in one directory, but if you're like me and want to group them into sub-folders like `/articles`, `/portfolio`, etc. Then this is the command for you.
+Default works great if you want all your posts in one directory, but if you're like me and want to group them into sub-folders like `/products`, `/portfolio`, etc. Then this is the command for you.
 By specifying the DIR it will create a new post in that folder and populate `categories:` with the same value.

 {% highlight bash %}
 {% endhighlight %}

-The default `_layout` used for new posts is `articles`.
+The default `_layout` used for new posts is `products`.
 If you want to use the media layout or something else specify it like so

 {% highlight bash %}
 $ octopress new post "Portfolio Post Title" --dir portfolio --template media